 He also guest lectures at several business schools such as Wits, GIBS and Henley, participates in television and radio broadcasts and is an international guest keynote speaker on the influence of technology on modern life, society and education.

-He serves as a non-executive director on the board of ADvTECH (the largest private school education body in Africa) and accepted an invitation to join the board of the CSIR (Council for Scientific and Industrial Research).
+He serves as a non-executive director on the boards of ADvTECH and the CSIR (Council for Scientific and Industrial Research).